faithfulco/andreashandelwebsite/content/authors/andreashandel/_index.md

 - Current Members
 ---

-I am currently an Associate Professor in the [Department of Epidemiology and Biostatistics](http://www.publichealth.uga.edu/epibio/), [College of Public Health](http://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](http://www.uga.edu/).
+I am currently an Associate Professor in the [Department of Epidemiology and Biostatistics](https://publichealth.uga.edu/departments/epidemiology-biostatistics/), [College of Public Health](https://www.publichealth.uga.edu/), at the [University of Georgia (UGA)](https://www.uga.edu/).
 I also serve as Associate Department Head and Graduate Coordinator and as Director of the Health Systems Modeling Core of UGA's [Health Informatics Institute](http://hii.publichealth.uga.edu/).

 My research focuses on data analysis and modeling to study the spread and control of infectious diseases, mainly influenza, tuberculosis and norovirus.
-You can learn more about this work [on my research group site](http://handelgroup.uga.edu/).
-Information on other activities (teaching, presentations, blog posts, etc.), can be found on this website.
+You can learn more about this work, as well as find links to publications, [on my research group site](https://handelgroup.uga.edu/).
+Information regarding my individual activities (teaching, presentations, blog posts, etc.), can be found on this website.
+Some overlap between the two sites might occur.